-In general, brass fittings are more expensive than plastic fittings, but they usually last longer and can provide a more secure fit for your hose’s water supply.
-These fittings are more durable than plastic and won’t bend or twist as easily.
+In general, brass fittings are more expensive than plastic fittings, but they usually last longer and can provide a more secure fit to your outdoor faucet or spigot.
+A brass or aluminum fitting is more durable than plastic and won’t break or crack as easily.

 Quick release hose fittings are shortcuts for attaching hoses to faucets.
 These are generally “push-fit”, in that you push them onto your hose’s existing fitting and allows you to quickly slot your hose onto a faucet for quick watering.

 These don’t require you to twist the hose’s fitting onto the faucet connector at all, so they’ll save you a few seconds or can be helpful if your hands aren’t very strong.

 In addition, quick-release fittings are convenient for adding nozzles to your hose and being able to switch nozzles for different tasks.
 Sprinklers, power washers, and spray jets can all be popped on or off at your convenience, allowing you to water wider areas more easily or control your water flow more directly.

 Nozzles & Attachments

 In fact, nozzles can be one of the best ways to let your hose perform more jobs and be better at watering than it ever could be without one.
 There are nozzles for virtually every job; you can buy nozzles to help you water plants at far distances, or water many plants at once by splitting the water stream into a fan.

 Nozzles can also be attached which have special triggers included as a part of their design.
 This prevents water from running constantly and holds it back until you pull the trigger and are ready to spray the water.